datacamp-content-public/Introduction-to-R-via-the-Tidyverse/chapter1.md

 ```

 ---
 ## Load the Tidyverse

 ```yaml
 type: NormalExercise

 xp: 100

 key: e79c98eec9

 ```

 Although R starts with many functions, like addition, enabled by default, we need to explicitly load others ourselves.
 R organizes its functions into packages.
+To use a package, you must first _install_ it and, second, _load_ it.

+- You install packages using the install.packages() command.
-You load packages with the library() command.
+- You load a package with the library() command.

 `@instructions`
 Load the tidyverse package with the library() command